reaktivity/nukleus-maven-plugin/README.md

 #### Arrays of variable width integers

-Arrays of varints are supported using the syntax illustrated in the following example:
+Arrays of varints are supported using the syntax illustrated here:
 ```
         struct varintArrays
         {